How to Turn Your Cats and Dogs into Best Buds!

 TOP TIPS TO GIVE YOUR CAT AND DOG THE BEST CHANCE AT BECOMING BFFS

 Give your kitty a safe haven away from your pooch

 Everyone likes to feel safe and secure when they meet new people, and your kitty is no different!
 The best way to make them feel confident before meeting their new doggy pal is to give them their own private territory.

 By putting your kit-cat in their own private room - separated from the dog by a door - they will be able to smell your pooch without seeing them, and get comfortable with the canine scent.
 We recommend the FELIWAY CLASSIC Diffuser to make your kitty more comfortable when introducing a dog!

 Prepare your kitty for meeting your hound by making sure they have a safe, dog-free zone they can retreat to whenever they want!
 Fit a doorway with a baby gate that has a hole the cat can fit through, but your dog can’t.

-Now your favorite friends are ready to meet!
+Now your favourite friends are ready to meet!